ATS Optimization

 How to Increase Your ATS Score to 90+

 If your resume isn’t getting interviews, your ATS score might be the problem.
-Most companies use applicant tracking systems (ATS) to filter resumes before a recruiter ever sees them.
+Most companies use Applicant Tracking Systems (ATS) to filter resumes before a recruiter ever sees them.

 What Is an ATS Score?